gavinbm/tinybasic/README.md

 # Teeny Tiny Basic
 A C implementation of the Tiny BASIC compiler found in [this article](http://web.eecs.utk.edu/~azh/blog/teenytinycompiler1.html) and [this github repo](https://github.com/AZHenley/teenytinycompiler) by Dr. Austin Henley.
 I did pretty well in Automata last semester and was excited to take Compiler Design this Fall, but my school isn't offering it so I'm putting on my big boy pants and teaching myself how to write a compiler (with no memory leaks to boot!).
-The final goal is to compile to arm32 executables that can be run on a raspberry pi.

 # Building and Using
 |          Step            |                  Commands to run                           |